neomjs/neo/.github/VISION.md

 Our solution was to use JS based objects / arrays (JSON) for the virtual DOM structure.

-It is kind of obvious, that you can easily manipulate JS objects & arrays any way you want to using JS.
+It is kind of obvious, that you can easily manipulate JS objects & arrays any way you want using JS.<br/>
-No more scoping issues.
+No more scoping issues.<br/>
 You are in full control when, what and how to change your vdom.

 The neo.mjs vdom structures are not "templates", which get consumed when rendering or mounting a component, but persist throughout the full component lifecycle.
 Meaning: you can easily change them the same way at